brianleroux/AndroidJS/README.md

 AndroidJS
 ===
 Author native and hybrid applications for the Android operating system with pure JavaScript.
-AndroidJS a light abstraction layer on to pof the crazy awesome DroidScript project by Mikael Kindborg.
+AndroidJS a web tech abstraction orgy on top of Android enabled by the crazy awesome DroidScript project by Mikael Kindborg.

 Features
 ---
+- CommonJS Modules 1.1 implementation.
 - Native Android API wrappers to make things more natural to JavaScript.
 (And less Java!)
-- Nearly complete access to the entire Android SDK and Dalvik Java stack.
+- Near complete access to the entire Android SDK and Java stack from JavaScript.
-- CommonJS compliant Modules implementation.
-- ES5 compatible JavaScript interpreter based on the Mozilla Rhino engine.
+- ES5 compatible JavaScript interpreter by way of the Mozilla Rhino engine.

+Examples in `./src/assets/examples`.
+Check out the API docs in `./doc`.

+Current Work
+---
+- PhoneGap enabled WebView
+- Build scripts
+- CoffeeScript support by way of http://github.com/yeungda/jcoffeescript
+- CouchDB as ContentProvider
 - Some NodeJS interface mappings.
 More to come.
 JavaScript services anyone?
-- Examples in `./src/assets/examples` including a nascent PhoneGap/Android writ in 100% JS.

 Prerequisites
 ---